 While the Ohio DNR map is nice we wanted more.
 So we created this handy interactive Google map of the designated steelhead trout fishing areas and public access points.

 Included are the Municipal Boat Ramp, Jersusalem Road, Bacon Woods, Mill Hollow, Peasley Road, Gore Orphanage Road, Schoepfle Garden and Wakeman Dam access points.
-Click the map markers to get directions to each access point.

 Here's a glimpse of what you can expect of steelhead fishing on Vermilion River.